‘No justice, no Derby’ is the latest cry in a Louisville grappling with racial tensions

 It will be a bizarre scene as the bugler plays the call to the post Saturday.
 The suites, boxes, grandstands and infield where more than 150,000 fans usually crowd will all be silent.
 Outside the gates, the residents who make fast money by allowing visitors to park in their driveways and on their lawns will go without, too.

 During the Derby, Drake feels like she’s held captive in her neighborhood by street closures.
-She resents the city’s eagerness to help an affluent, largely white crowd celebrate, while police have aggressively confronted the racial justice sit-ins that have called for accountability for Taylor’s death.
+She resents the city’s eagerness to help an affluent, largely White crowd celebrate, while police have aggressively confronted the racial justice sit-ins that have called for accountability for Taylor’s death.

 “I mean we can’t even shut down a street to protest on behalf of a woman who was murdered by [officers],” she said.
 “But you can shut this down all weekend to get drunk and watch the horses run?”